 Split into two parts, “Explorations” and “Investigations”, the book starts with what Gertner calls the waning days of the age of exploration.
 The names of those who tried to reach our planet’s poles have gone down in the annals of history, but the men who ventured onto Greenland’s ice sheet have largely been lost to memory: Norwegian explorer Fridtjof Nansen, the first European to trek across the ice sheet below the Arctic circle from East to West in 1888.
 The American Robert Peary, who made a gruelling round trip at Greenland’s northernmost end in 1891-92.
 The Greenland-born Dane Knud Rasmussen and Norwegian Peter Freuchen who explored the same area as Peary did some two decades later, but with an eye towards ethnographical research amongst the local Inuit.

-Although these men were celebrities in their time, and, like Charles Darwin and Alfred Russell Wallace, wrote large books about their travels, I had not heard of them before.
+Although these men were celebrities in their time, and, like Charles Darwin and Alfred Russel Wallace, wrote large books about their travels, I had not heard of them before.
 Some of their books were never translated into English, and there have been no biographies written about them in recent decades, if at all.
 Gertner has thus dug into original sources in libraries and research institutes to retell the stories of these men and the brave souls who joined them on their expeditions, for these journeys were not solitary affairs.
 These are amazing stories of brutal physical and mental hardships: freezing temperatures, fierce winds, snowblindness, crushing monotony and boredom, fingers and toes lost to frostbite, and sometimes death.
 But also stories of raw beauty and poetic rapture at the scale and grandeur of nature.
-Greenland does this to you (see also my reviews of A Wilder Time: Notes from a Geologist at the Edge of the Greenland Ice and Underland: A Deep Time Journey), and Gertner gratefully mines their writings for inspiring words.
+Greenland does this to you, and Gertner gratefully mines their writings for inspiring words.

 “These are amazing stories of brutal physical and mental hardships […] but also stories of raw beauty and poetic rapture at the scale and grandeur of nature.
 Greenland does this to you.”

 The only name that did ring a bell was Alfred Wegener, the German meteorologist and geophysicist who fathered the idea of continental drift.
-But that will be my fascination with the captivating history of the reluctant acceptance of his ideas (see my review of Four Revolutions in the Earth Sciences: From Heresy to Truth), and the fact that there are recent biographies on him (see Ending in Ice: The Revolutionary Idea and Tragic Expedition of Alfred Wegener and the exceptionally thorough Alfred Wegener: Science, Exploration, and the Theory of Continental Drift).
+But that will be my fascination with the captivating history of the reluctant acceptance of his ideas , and the fact that there are recent biographies on him (see Ending in Ice and the exceptionally thorough Alfred Wegener).
 Gertner nimbly side-steps the continental drift story and maintains a tight focus on Wegener and Johan Peter Koch’s first ice sheet crossing in 1913, and Wegener’s later return to set up a research base in the middle of the Greenland ice sheet in the early 1930s.
 A successful undertaking for which he tragically paid with his life, freezing to death on a return trip.

 From here, Gertner jumps forward in time a few decades.
 Whereas early expeditions had scientific aims, they were as much about exploration and often sheer survival, so early findings were both exploratory and limited.
 Gertner highlights the role of French explorer Paul-Émile Victor who brought his experience in the US Air Force, testing and developing survival equipment, to bear on polar research.
 As frequently happens, technology developed by the military often finds a second life in science.
 The development of more reliable heavy-duty motorised vehicles removed the need for death-defying expeditions by human or dog-pulled sledges.
 This was the start of the drilling of ice cores and saw the discipline of glaciology bloom.